Kevin Herget: New York Mets

 On November 4, 2024, Herget was claimed off waivers by the New York Mets.
 He was optioned to the Triple-A Syracuse Mets to begin the 2025 season.
 Herget was 1–0 with a 3.72 ERA in Syracuse when he was called up on April 29, 2025, after José Ureña was designated for assignment.
 Herget entered the game in the 8th inning allowing two runs, but got through the final two innings of the Mets 8–3 win over the Arizona Diamondbacks.
 On April 30, Herget was optioned back to Triple-A Syracuse.
 He was designated for assignment on May 15.

 Atlanta Braves

 On May 18, 2025, Herget was claimed off waivers by the Atlanta Braves and optioned to the Triple–A Gwinnett Stripers.
 He made one scoreless appearance for Atlanta before being designated for assignment on July 11.
 Herget elected free agency after clearing waivers on July 13.

 New York Mets (second stint)

-On July 19, 2025, the New York Mets signed Herget to a minor league contract and selected him to their active roster.
+On July 18, 2025, the New York Mets signed Herget to a minor league contract.
+The next day he was promoted to their active roster.
 In six total appearances for New York, he recorded a 3.00 ERA with six strikeouts over 12 innings of work.
 Herget was designated for assignment by the Mets on September 27.
 He elected free agency on September 29.

+On December 18, 2025, Herget re-signed with the Mets on a minor league contract.
+On August 1, 2026, the Mets selected Herget's contract, adding him to their active roster.
+He pitched one scoreless inning of relief in a 2–6 loss to the Miami Marlins the same day.
+Herget was designated for assignment following the promotion of Bryce Conley on August 2.
+He cleared waivers and was sent outright to the Triple–A Syracuse Mets on August 4.